 Here are some tips on how to structure your politics dissertation.

 Before you start writing, it is essential that you understand what is expected of you by your professor or university.
-Pay close attention to any instructions or guidelines they provide, such as word count, formatting style, and so on.
-It will help ensure that your dissertation meets all its requirements and expectations.
+Pay close attention to instructions or guidelines they provide, such as word count, formatting style, etc. It will help ensure that your dissertation meets all its requirements and expectations.

 Once you understand what is required, it's time to choose a topic for your dissertation.
 Consider topics that are relevant to current events or issues in politics.
 You may also want to think about topics that haven't been explored thoroughly yet by other researchers—this could give you an opportunity to make an original contribution to the field of political science.

 Now that you've chosen your topic, it's time to start researching!
 Make sure you use reliable sources—such as scholarly journals and books—and take detailed notes so that everything is organized clearly in front of you when it comes time to write your dissertation.

 Once you have gathered enough information on the topic, begin developing your argument or thesis statement for the paper—this should be one clear sentence that summarizes what position or conclusion your paper will reach by the end.